filiprumenovski/flashSmith/README.md

 # flashSmith
-My first Python project.
-Learning GitHub and building useful scripts as part of my coding journey.
+FlashSmith: my first Python project on GitHub, built as a starting point in my coding journey.
+A proof of concept that turns ideas into useful scripts while I learn best practices in Python and version control.